jaredflake/jaredflake.github.io/README.md

-A github site about me using academicpages/academicpages.github.io
+A github page all about me.
+Setup using academicpages/academicpages.github.io